HemalK1412/GameProgramming/Tutorials/Aim Trainer randomize target tutorial code.md

 ## Method 2

 Another way of achieving the same result is you know the dimensions where the objects are supposed to spawn.
-This method does not require any setup for colliders.
+This method does not require any setup for colliders just create an Empty object to place the script on.
+You also dont need to move this object but it would be preferred should it need future change.

 ```.cs
         Vector3 randomposition = new Vector3(Random.Range(-5, 5), Random.Range(2, 7), Random.Range(-5, 5));
 ```